 Block and ignore

 Understanding the context often diffuses a negative or confusing interaction, but, there are times when further action, like unfollowing or blocking someone, may be more effective.
-When you block a user you will not be notified when they mention you, retweet you, favorite your content, add you to a list or subscribe to one of your lists.
+When you block a user you will not be notified when they mention you, Retweet you, like your content, add you to a list or subscribe to one of your lists.
 You also won’t see any of these interactions in your timeline.

 For more information on how to manage a situation that you believe is abusive, please visit the Online Abuse page.